freshwater habitat and features

 Benthic zone:

-benthic zone is the deepest parts of the lentic fresh water habitat.
+the benthic zone is the deepest part of the lentic freshwater habitat.
 The benthic zone does not have rooted vegetation like the littoral zone although flowering plants may occur at its surface.

-caddish fly larvae, larvae and pupae of mosquito
+caddish fly larvae, larvae and pupae of mosquitoes, water snails, water spiders, crayfish, water scorpions, water boatmen and water bugs.

 1.